Helping your child understand a cancer diagnosis

 - Encourage your child to ask questions.
 Try to answer them as honestly and openly as you can.
 If you do not know the answer, it is OK to say so.

 - Know your child may be afraid to ask some questions.
 Try to notice if your child has something on his mind but might be afraid to ask.
 For example, if your child seems upset after seeing other people who have lost their hair, talk about what symptoms he may have from treatment.

 - Keep in mind that your child may have heard things about cancer from other sources, such as TV, the movies, or other kids.
-It is a good idea to ask what he has heard, so you can make sure he has the right information.
+It is a good idea to ask what they have heard, so you can make sure they have the right information.